rkreddy99/oceo-portal/README.md

 ## Further Improvements required:
 1) Deployment of project on a public IP.
-2) Provideing a storage server for collecting resumes of students.
+2) Providing a storage server for collecting resumes of students.
 3) Adding features like midterm and endterm feedback, awards and achievements section.

 ## Contact Developers
-Send email to us vedanta.bhutani@iitgn.ac.in, rama.reddy@iitgn.ac.in, vraj.patel@iitgn.ac.in.
+Send email to us vedanta.bhutani@iitgn.ac.in, krishna.reddy@iitgn.ac.in, vraj.patel@iitgn.ac.in.

 ## Acknowledgement
 We thank Prof. Gopinadhan and Mr. Sujit Shah for continous guidance thoughtout the project.